OnaliyVinukiy/Furnish-Studio/README.md

 ### `npm test`

-Launches the test runner in interactive watch mode using Craco[cite: 3].
+Launches the test runner in interactive watch mode using Craco.

 ### `npm run build`

-Builds the app for production to the `build` folder using Craco[cite: 3].
+Builds the app for production to the `build` folder using Craco.
 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.
 Your app is ready to be deployed!